Guide to Planning a 5K Race Event

 On Race Day

 You’ve executed your plan flawlessly and now the day is finally here.
-There’s just a few more boxes to check to make sure that your event doesn’t hit a wall.
+There are just a few more boxes to check to make sure that your event doesn’t hit a wall.

 First, you should verify that your course is accurately measured and marked.
 Then check if your outhouses and aid stations are in the proper locations and are fully stocked.